 Buy to let mortgage after bankruptcy

-If you need a buy to let mortgage after bankruptcy, then speak to one of our mortgage advisors.
+If you need a buy to let mortgage after bankruptcy, then you’ll need to speak to a mortgage advisor.
 Bankruptcy is a specialist area, so you’ll more than likely need a specialist by your side.
-A specialist advisor can drastically improve your chances of getting a mortgage.
-Our advisors are more than likely to be able to obtain you a mortgage if you:
+An advisor can greatly improve your chances of getting a mortgage.

-- have had clean credit since your discharge
+- You’ve had clean credit since your discharge

-- can prove an income (employed, self-employed or retired)
+- Can prove a secure income (employed, self-employed, or retired)

-If you don’t meet the above criteria, our advisors may still be able to help.
-A mortgage after bankruptcy is a specialist field and often requires specialist knowledge.
-Remember, you can ask our advisors a simple question by using our quick form.
+If you don’t meet the above criteria, we may still be able to help.
+Bankruptcy is a specialist field and often requires specialist knowledge.
+Remember, you can ask our advisors for help if you need to.

 As specialist mortgage advisors, we know exactly which lenders are likely to approve you for a mortgage after bankruptcy.
 Even if you can pass a credit check, certain lenders may not allow bankruptcy at all and will therefore decline your application.

 Based on your situation we can pinpoint the exact lenders that may find you eligible for a mortgage.
 We can also avoid lenders that we certainly know won’t approve a mortgage, minimising the chances of you being declined.